 The Linxdot has faster emmc storage which makes for faster block sync times.
 But it will mostly be determined by your internet connection.

 So if you are looking to get a Helium miner in the next few months check out Linxdot.
 Don’t forget to use the coupon code notsealed3 for an extra 3% off your helium miner.
-You may have to wait a month or two but it’s better than 5 months like some other helium miner companies out there.

 The only other option is to pay crazy prices on eBay which I refuse to do.

 Enjoy the journey and if you need any help setting up your Linxdot helium miner drop me a message.
 If you would like to read more about the ultimate DIY Helium miner setup we have made it easy for you to get going.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, and Boats so writing about them is easy.

 To keeps costs down I do all my own mods, repairs, and servicing.
 These skills I want to share with everyone.
 DIY is a skill everyone can learn.